adamaze/esphome_volume_knob/README.md

 ![knob_bending](https://github.com/adamaze/esphome_volume_knob/blob/master/knob_bending.jpg)

 ## Case
-I went through many iterations, and I'm brand new to 3D printing, so dont expect much from the case, but I'm pretty happy with it
+I went through many iterations, and I'm brand new to 3D printing, so dont expect much from the case, but I'm pretty happy with it.
+Some of my spare usb cables are weirdly large, which is why the opening for the usb port is so large.
 ![case_top](https://github.com/adamaze/esphome_volume_knob/blob/master/case_top.jpg)
 ![case_bottom](https://github.com/adamaze/esphome_volume_knob/blob/master/case_bottom.jpg)
 STL files can be found here: